INDIVIDUAL HERBS

 Strengthens the Spleen and tonifies Qi

-Spleen and Stomach Deficiencies with fatigue and anorexia
+Spleen and Stomach Deficiency with fatigue and anorexia

 Lung Qi Deficiency with spontaneous sweating